 Adam is happy to consider speaking at your event.
-When speaking to non-profits, universities, or community events by video during the Seattle business day, Adam is happy to donate time.
-For corporate clients, we're happy to work with you on an appropriate plan.
-(Unfortunately, we need to clarify that an appropriate plan with a for-profit firm includes payment, not "exposure" or promises that it may lead to future business.)
+When speaking to non-profits, universities, or community events by video during the Seattle business day, he's happy to donate time.
+He's usually happy to join a podcast.
+For closed events for corporate clients, we’re happy to work with you on an appropriate plan.
+(Unfortunately, we need to clarify that an appropriate plan with a for-profit firm includes payment, not “exposure” or promises that it may lead to future business.)

 We can provide either standard, semi-standard, or customized content.
 Our standard content is below, and you can get a bio and headshot at About Adam.

 A Fully Trained Jedi, You Are NotThis talk is focused on education, and what we should teach people about security

 Abstract: As software organizations try to bring security earlier in the development processes, what can or should regular software or operations engineers know about security?
 Taking as given that we want them to build secure systems, that demands a shared understanding of the security issues that might come up, and agreement on what that body of knowledge might entail.
 Without this knowledge, they'll keep building insecure systems.
 With them, we can have fewer recurring problems that are trivially attackable.
 (Longer abstract, slides from the first version at Blackhat 2022.)

 This is a semi-technical introduction to threat modeling talk, with Star Wars as a hook.
 The talk is designed to take the audience who thinks they want to threat model from not knowing what that entails to understanding how to do so, avoiding the traps that make it hard.